4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 4D incluye funcionalidades de corrección ortográfica integradas y personalizables.
 Text type [inputs](input_overview.md) can be checked, as well as [4D Write Pro](writeProArea_overview.md) documents.

 The Auto Spellcheck property activates the spell-check for each object.
-When used, a spell-check is automatically performed during data entry.
+Cuando se utiliza, se realiza automáticamente una corrección ortográfica durante la entrada de datos.
 You can also execute the `SPELL CHECKING` 4D language command for each object to be checked.

 #### Gramática JSON